 We recommend storing your homemade mousse in an airtight container in the refrigerator for no longer than 3 days.
 To keep your mousse fresh, cover it with plastic wrap or a lid to prevent it from drying out or absorbing any unwanted odors.
 And don’t forget to label the container with the date of preparation.

 - 1 ½ cups heavy cream, cold and divided

 - 1 cup chocolate chips, semi-sweet (or your preference)

-Divide the mixture between 4 ramekins or cocktail glasses (I used lowball glasses).
-Refrigerate for at least one hour, (up to overnight), before serving.
-Top with the reserved whip cream or cool whip and chocolate shavings.
+- Divide the mixture between 4 ramekins or cocktail glasses (I used lowball glasses).
+Refrigerate for at least one hour, up to overnight, before serving.